CZ-NIC/deckard/doc/scenario_guide.rst

 ========== ===========================================================================================
-copy_id    query id + query domain name will be copied from incoming message [copy_id_bug]_ copy_query whole question section will be copied from incoming message
+copy_id    query id + query domain name will be copied from incoming message [copy_id_bug]_ copy_query whole question section will be copied from incoming message raw_id     query id will be copied into the first two bytes of RAW answer
 ========== ===========================================================================================

 .. [copy_id_bug] https://gitlab.labs.nic.cz/knot/deckard/issues/9